arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 <details>
 <summary><h2>2.
 Ensemble / Classical ML</h2></summary>

+**Why here:** These are the simplest models that actually learn patterns.
+You must understand a single Decision Tree before understanding why Random Forest (many trees) or Boosting (sequential correction) improves it.

+**Unlocks:** A working baseline model and the core idea of "learning from data" before adding neural complexity.

 | S.No | Algorithm | Description | YouTube |
 |---|---|---|---|
 | 1 | Decision Tree | Split data on feature thresholds to predict a label/value | [Watch](https://www.youtube.com/results?search_query=Decision%20Tree%20explained) |